POBOROJO/UserSearchAuth/README.md

 # User Registration and Authentication System

-This project is a small web application built using Express.js and MongoDB to handle user registration, login, and user information retrieval.
+This project is a small web application built using Express.js and MongoDB to handle user registration, login, and search users.
 The application uses JWT for authentication and validation.

 ## Features

 - User Registration: Register a new user with username, password, full name, gender, date of birth, and country.
 - User Login: Authenticate users and generate JWT tokens.
 - Search User: Search for a user by username or email.
-- Retrieve User Info: Retrieve full user information after login.

 ## Tech Stack